Travel details

 A traditional bazaar in Cairo’s old city, one of the oldest markets in the Middle East.

-It is crowded with a wide variety of goods, from spices and goldsmithing to lamps, rugs, and souvenirs.
+It is packed with a wide variety of goods from spices, gold and silverware, lamps, and carpets to souvenirs.

 [Japanese Guide]